 Midtown is also home to Nashville’s Music Row.
 The district is full of music studios, radio stations, and offices for record labels.
 Nashville’s legendary music scene was born on Music Row.
 These offices continue to give new artists their starts today.

 Midtown is where to stay in Nashville to experience Nashville’s nightlife and music scene without the crowds of Downtown.
+It’s also where you’ll find my #1 hotel in town: the iconic Graduate Nashville.

 Pros of Staying in Midtown